 A native of Mitrovica, Kosovo, soprano Elbenita Kajtazi has already performed at some of Europe’s most important opera houses.
 In March of 2018, Kajtazi won the Audience Prize and the 3rd prize at the first ever Glyndebourne Opera Cup.
 She adds these distinctions to the past prizes she has won, such as the first prize of the Riccardo Zandonai Competition and the first prize in the Spiros Argiris Sarzana Festival Competition in Italy, 2014.
 Kajtazi began the current season with her debut at the Opéra National de Bordeaux as Violetta in La Traviata.
-In 2021, the soprano will make her United States debut as Pamina in Die Zauberflöte at the San Diego Opera, after which she will return to the Semperoper Dresden in the same role.
+In July of 2021, the soprano will appear in concert in Haydn’s Missa in tempore belli at the Salzburg Festival.

 Within just four years, Elbenita Kajtazi has gone from being one of the youngest members of the Young Artists program at the Deutsche Oper Berlin, to becoming a member of the Aalto-Musiktheater in Essen, to joining the ensemble of the Hamburg State Opera in the 2018/19 season, with commitments for leading roles.
 In the same season, she appeared as Sophie in Der Rosenkavalier at the Teatro Municipal de Santiago and sang Gretel in Hänsel und Gretel in Essen.
 In the 2019/20 season, Kajtazi returned to Hamburg as Susanna in Le nozze di Figaro, Gretel, Nannetta in Falstaff and Marzelline in Fidelio.